Tips & Tricks

 A sure way to make your space feel like an urban jungle is to bring wildlife.
 Wildlife needs food, water and shelter to flourish.
 Opt for hedges over fences if you can, add bird feeders, and bug hotels and leave seed heads and fading stems - providing food and shelter.

-fill with fragrance
+Fill with fragrance

 Scented plants have a knack for transporting us to some relaxing escape, made even more intense in a small garden.
 Plan your seasonal scents to bring fresh fragrances with the passing seasons' Place pots near the door, and herbs on the table and use cracks in the patio; so that they occasionally are stepped on and release their fragrance in calming wafts.